iamLUCISTAR/AuthService/README.md

 **Django REST framework** along with **sqlite3** was used to develop the project to keep the application scalable and maintainable.

 ## DB design
 4 tables as mentioned in the requirements with necessary contstraint and keys have been modeled.
-In addition to it a new table called,
-- Invitation
-is included to keep track of invitations sent to different users.
+A 5th table **Invitation** is included to keep track of sent invitations.

 ![Database Schema](https://github.com/iamLUCISTAR/AuthService/blob/master/Screenshot%202024-09-14%20at%2012.14.31%20PM.png?raw=true)